Website The Kellogg PEAK Initiative

 REQUIREMENTS & CERTIFICATIONS

-Must be able to reside in shared housing on the LVC resident camp property in Boscobel, WI starting with two weeks of staff training in June and ending after the last camp program lets out in mid-August.
+Must be able to reside on the LVC resident camp property in Boscobel, WI starting with two weeks of staff training in June and ending after the last camp program lets out in mid-August.

 Must be at least 18 and/or have a high school diploma or GED to apply.